-It does, though the UK's current controlled foreign company ("CFC") regime has a more territorial focus than its predecessor.

-Profits which arise naturally outside the UK are not supposed to be caught (though where there is a charge, UK losses cannot be used to reduce it).
+It does, though the UK's current CFC regime has a more territorial focus than its predecessor.
+Profits which arise naturally outside the UK are not supposed to be caught.
 There are also various exclusions and exemptions.
 These include a finance company partial exemption ("FCPE") which (while the main rate of corporation tax is 19%) results in an effective UK corporation tax rate of 4.75% on profits earned by a CFC from providing funding to other non-UK members of the relevant group.
 Indeed, in some instances such profits will not be caught by the CFC charge at all.

-The Commission's State Aid investigation concluded that the FCPE was partially non-compliant with State Aid rules before changes were made to it with effect from 1 January 2019.
+The Commission's state aid investigation concluded that the FCPE was partially non-compliant with state aid rules before changes were made to it with effect from 1 January 2019.
 The Commission concluded that applying an exemption to profits which were attributable to UK "significant people functions" was not a justified derogation.
-The UK Government and a large number of taxpayers appealed the Commission's decision; the hearing before the General Court began in September 2021, but was suspended until a later date.
-HMRC has (as it is required to) begun the recovery process, working out with taxpayers the quantification of aid and the method of recovery, though many of the potentially affected taxpayers have been told that no recovery will in fact be needed.
+The UK Government and a large number of taxpayers have appealed the Commission's decision.
+HMRC has (as it is required to)

+begun the recovery process, working out with taxpayers the quantification of aid and the method of recovery, which will take some time.